|Papua New Guinea - IBSU Port Moresby||N/A|

 - calculate the tax liabilities of different types of taxpayers

-- explain the taxation administration in relation to the processes and systems in place to enhancing tax compliance and revenue collection
+- explain the taxation administration in relation to the processes and systems in place to enhance tax compliance and revenue collection

-- explain the basics of how goods and services tax operates.
+- explain the basics of how other PNG taxes operate.

 Teaching and assessment